ss1611/CS220-AU-portfolio-1/final-check.md

 <!-- #todo :
 - delete all unnecessary comments in this file
+- dowload this .md file to your computer and rename the extension from .md to .txt (FASER does not accept .md files)
-- rename both files to submit on FASER so that they indicate my student number e.g. `0610279-di-reflection.PDF` and `0610279-final-check.md`
+- rename both files to submit on FASER so that they indicate my student number e.g. `0610279-di-reflection.PDF` and `0610279-final-check.txt`
-- submit on FASER
+- submit these two files on FASER
 - relax
 -->